-As a contractor dealing with bowing basement walls, you have several options that you can turn to, with two of the most common being steel I-beams and carbon fiber straps.
-The two share several benefits lacking in other wall repair methods, but their differences show clear advantages for contractors using carbon fiber.
+As a contractor dealing with bowing basement walls, you have several repair options, with two of the most common being steel I-beams and carbon fiber straps.
+Both methods provide critical reinforcement, but when comparing their effectiveness, ease of installation, and long-term benefits, carbon fiber emerges as the superior choice.

 Strength